vivainio/SqlFrags/README.md

 ### What databases does it support?

-I'm using it against Oracle and MSSQL.
+I'm using it against Oracle and MSSQL, using SqlClient or ODP.net data providers.

 ## Installation